apr3vau/lw-plugins/README.md

 See the source code of `vprompt:vertical-parse` to further customization or define your own echo-area extensions.

+> Known Bugs:
+> - Press C-u + commands inside vertical-prompting will cause the candidate buffer scroll back to the top

+> Implementation:
-Implementation: Define a new echo-parsing function based on editor::parse-for-something, using buffer-local after-change hook to detect change and redisplay candidates.
+> Define a new echo-parsing function based on editor::parse-for-something, using buffer-local after-change hook to detect change and redisplay candidates.
 Since LW has hard-coded the region from editor::parse-starting-point to the end of the buffer as the input area, candidates can only be put at the beginning of the echo area buffer.

 ---